ido90/AyalonRoad/Tracker/README.md

 - The **predicted location** distribution around the actual next-frame location is assumed to be a **multivariate Gaussian with standard-deviation of 10 pixels in the road direction and 2 pixels in the perpendicular direction**, mostly caused by changes in velocity.
     - In terms of Kalman filter, the covariance matrix `Q0=((10,0),(0,2))` in road-direction-basis has to be transformed into the camera-basis.
 This is (approximately) done by occasionally using the whole video's tracks history to estimate the road direction `u1`, forming the basis matrix `U=(u1,u2)` (with `u2` being perpendicular to `u1`), and applying the transformation `Q = U^T * Q0 * U`.
 - The size and shape of the object are also a part of the Kalman filter state.
 However, due to the low variance between the sizes estimated by the detector, it was decided to keep the probabilistic-assignment-model simple and based merely on location.

+#### The probabilistic model: limitations and possible improvements

 In addition to conventional limiting assumptions such as normal distributions, the probabilistic model has several disturbing properties:
 - The uncertainty is defined in terms of pixels rather than meters, even though the largest source of uncertainty is velocity changes (which occur in meters...), and in spite of the varying meter/pixel ratio over the frame.
 Expressing this in the model would require the additive noise `Q` to depend on the object location, which is not inherently-supported by the standard Kalman filter, and thus would reuqire modification of `Q` every step.
 Since the current approximation looks (visually) sufficient, this was not attempted.